How to Layer Siser® Heat Transfer Vinyl

 4. Glitter is ONLY A Top Layer

 Glitter is the star of the show, so it’s never on the bottom!
 It might also have something to do with durability…Ok fine, it’s all about durability.
-The textured surface of Glitter does not provide an applicable area for HTV, It can cause the material to peel off after washing.
-So if you want to use multiple kinds of HTV, ensure your design leaves Glitter only on top.
-This rule also applies to Holographic.
+The textured surface of Glitter does not provide an even application area for HTV.
+When HTV is applied on top of the textured Glitter surface the adhesive cannot grab on as easily as it does to fabric, so in the end the HTV is likely to lift after laundering.
+If you want to use multiple kinds of HTV, ensure your design leaves Glitter only on top (This rule also applies to Holographic.)